pdfminer/pdfminer.six/docs/source/index.rst

 Installation instructions
 =========================

-Before using it, you must install it using Python 3.4 or newer.
+Before using it, you must install it using Python 3.6 or newer (3.4 and 3.5 are deprecated).

 ::